bpmn-os/bpmnos-engine/docs/md/logic/token_flow_logic_untyped_start_events.md

 @page token_flow_logic_untyped_start_events Untyped start events

 The state of a token at an untyped start event is immediately advanced to @ref BPMNOS::Execution::Token::State::ENTERED "ENTERED".
-After entry, a token is created for the @ref BPMN::Model::TypedStartEvent "start event" of each @ref BPMN::Model::EventSubProcess "event-subprocess" within the same @ref BPMN::Model::Scope "scope".
+After entry, a token is created for the @ref BPMN::TypedStartEvent "start event" of each @ref BPMN::EventSubProcess "event-subprocess" within the same @ref BPMN::Scope "scope".
 Then, The state of the token is advanced to @ref BPMNOS::Execution::Token::State::DEPARTED "DEPARTED" or @ref BPMNOS::Execution::Token::State::DONE "DONE".

 <pre class="mermaid">